Veridise/veridise-docs/README.md

 ## Prerequisites

 Ensure you have a supported LTS version of Node.js (like v18 or v20).
+Alternatively, install Nix, as this repository provides a Nix shell definition that will install the correct version of Node.js and other dependencies

 ## Building the site for development

 ```
+nix-shell # optional, if using Nix
 npm ci
 npm run start
 ```